natalieagus/50002/docs/Labs/lab5.md

 ### Implementation Tips

-You might want to create a `mux_2.luc` module here to help your implementation:
+You might want to use the `mux_2.luc` module here to help your implementation:

 ```cpp
 module mux_2 (